sampsyo/cs6120/content/blog/2019-09-25-llvm-backend-for-bril.md

   jmp end;
 ```

-3. Dump LLVM code and run through JIT compilation: We allow the users to dump the generatede LLVM IR for easy inspection.
+3. Dump LLVM code and run through JIT compilation: We allow the users to dump the generated LLVM IR for easy inspection.
 After that, we compile the code with LLVM execution engine and verify the outputs by comparing the results produced by Bril interpreter.

 ### Implementation details